lvalentin/help/app/_console/en/login-screen.md

 ![Check my Website console sign up email](/assets/img/fullsize/en/console/login/login-email.png)

-Once the combinaison of the `Login`, `Password` and `E-mail` are valid, you have immediate access to the console [welcome screen](/en/console/welcome/) and can start monitoring your first website.
+Once the combinaison of the `Login`, `Password` and `E-mail` is valid, you have immediate access to the console [welcome screen](/en/console/welcome/) and can start monitoring your first website.

-If the `Login` is already taken, an alert box like this one is displayed
+If the `Login` is already taken, an alert box like this one is displayed.

 ![Check my Website console invalid or already taken login](/assets/img/fullsize/en/console/login/login-invalid.png)